RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models

+We begin with a practical question: which compression tools remain effective after adapting a large VLA to a downstream robotic task?
+To answer this, we evaluate OpenVLA \cite{kim2024openvla} on LIBERO \cite{liu2023libero}, applying quantization and pruning exclusively to the LLM component.
+We use BitsAndBytes for quantization, and consider both unstructured pruning, including magnitude-based pruning and Wanda \cite{sun2023simple}, and structured pruning, including LLM-Pruner \cite{ma2023llm} and FLAP \cite{an2024fluctuation}.
+The results, summarized in Table \ref{tab:quantization and pruning} and Fig. \ref{fig:prune}, provide key insights that motivate RLRC.

 \textbf{Quantization has minimal impact on performance, while significantly reducing memory requirements and slightly improving inference speed.} As shown in Table \ref{tab:quantization and pruning}, both 8-bit and 4-bit quantization introduce minimal degradation in the task execution performance of VLAs, while significantly reducing memory consumption.
-Notably, 4-bit quantization is particularly effective, compressing the memory footprint to less than one-third of the original size.
 However, it is important to emphasize that quantization does not always yield improvements in inference speed.
 In particular, the employed LLM.int8() \cite{Dettmers2022LLMint88M} method for 8-bit quantization can incur additional computational overhead, leading to increased inference latency despite its memory efficiency.